michaelcale/books/books/go/0080-slices/070-removing-elements-slicing-slices.md

     newSlice4 := slice[:2 + copy(slice[2:], slice[5:])]
     // > [1 2 6]

-To remove only one element, just have to put the index of this element as the first AND as the last index to remove, just like that:
+To remove only one element, just put the index of this element as the first AND as the last index to remove, like this:

     var indexToRemove = 3
     newSlice5 := append(slice[:indexToRemove], slice[indexToRemove+1:]...)